 If you and a partner or former partner have a child together and are not married, your parental issues are addressed through a Parentage Action.
 Paternity cases involve issues such as establishing parentage, contesting parentage, obtaining DNA testing to determine parentage, parenting issues including allocation of parental responsibilities and parenting time, child support, medical insurance, medical expenses and other issues relating directly to the child.
-Our family law attorneys and legal team at Gwendolyn J. Sterk and the Family Law Group can help you with the above mentioned matters.
+Our paternity lawyers and legal team at Gwendolyn J. Sterk and the Family Law Group can help you with the above mentioned matters.

 Generally, voluntary acknowledgement of paternity by the mother and father is the simplest way to determine parentage.
 Alternatively, either parent can request that a DNA test be performed to verify parentage.
 Either way, it is important to establish the legal rights of the child.